Trump won’t commit to peaceful transfer of power if he loses | WTOP

 California, New Jersey, Vermont and D.C. are overwhelmingly Democratic and likely to be won by Biden.

 Madhani reported from Chicago.
-Associated Press writer Alexandra Jaffe contributed to this report from Wilmington, Del.
+Associated Press writers Alexandra Jaffe in Wilmington, Del. and Jonathan Lemire in New York contributed to this report.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.